 And don’t forget to link to other relevant internal pages within your content.
 This is the best way to keep people on your website and increase trust.
 It also helps Google crawl your pages.
-Sometimes, the Google Spider has no way to reach a page so it doesn’t take it into account in it’s ranking.
-A page that can not be reached this way is called an orphan page – no one wants that!
-This brings us nicely to our next point, telling Google what content actually is on your website through…
+Sometimes, the Google Spider has no way to reach a page so it doesn’t take it into account in its ranking.
+A page that cannot be reached this way is called an orphan page – no one wants that!
+This brings us nicely to our next point, telling Google what content is on your website through…

 The image above gives you a visual representation of what a good website structure can look like.
 The biggest circle on top is the Homepage and the smallest ones at the bottom are pages that belong to subcategories, that belong to categories.
 As we can see, there aren’t any horizontal links.

 1. SITEMAPS: DOES GOOGLE UNDERSTAND YOUR WEBSITE?